Resize Text: |

 Q7.
 I would like to check if a chiropractor is a registered doctor with SMC.

 A7.
-Members of the public are able to search and view the SMC register online via “Search for registered doctors” at SMC’s website (www.smc.gov.sg).
+Please note that chiropractors are not medical practitioners registered under the SMC.
+Members of the public can search and view the SMC register online via “Search for registered doctors” at SMC’s website (www.smc.gov.sg) to check if a particular practitioner is also a registered medical doctor.
 Doctors who do not hold a valid practising certificate or are not registered with the SMC will not be shown.

-Q8.
+Q11.
 What is “Secretariat of healthcare Professional Boards”?